Billy McKinney Player Props: Yankees vs. Rockies

-On Saturday, Billy McKinney (.125 on-base percentage in past 10 games, 141 points below season-long percentage) and the New York Yankees face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 8:10 PM ET.
+On Sunday, Billy McKinney (.091 slugging percentage in past 10 games, with no homers) and the New York Yankees face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Rockies.
+In his previous game he had a hitless showing (0-for-3) against the Rockies.

 Billy McKinney Game Info & Props vs. the Rockies